-Deleted: Sections 7325 and 7326

-Deleted: ARB

-Deleted: ¶ Award

-Deleted: estimates

-Deleted: 2018 Funding Guidelines for Agencies that Administer California Climate Investments,

-Deleted: Award

-Deleted: applicants

-Deleted: project

-Recipients must specify jobs created by the AHSC Program that employ individuals who live within Priority Population census tracts or low-income households.
-To identify individuals who live within Priority Populations census tracts or in low-income households, refer to the "Read Me" tab of the AHSC Jobs Reporting Template, posted on CARB CCI Quantification, Benefits, and Reporting Materials webpage.

-Recipients must ensure that all subcontractors receiving \$100,000 or more, AHSC Program funds or otherwise, from the Recipient must report on jobs created by the Project.
-Reporting must be completed using the AHSC Jobs Reporting Template provided by CARB.

-Reporting will be done according to both trade and classification to include the following:

-- Job education required

-- · Job experience required

-- Job training credentials

-- Number of jobs provided,

-- Total project work hours,

-- Average hourly wage,

-- Total number of workers that completed job training,

-- Employer paid health insurance provided

-- Paid leave

-- Retirement plan

-- Targeted hiring strategy
+- (E) Recipients must ensure that all subcontractors receiving \$100,000 or more, AHSC Program funds or otherwise, from the Recipient must report on jobs created by the Project.
+Reporting must be completed using the AHSC Jobs Reporting Template provided by CARB. - (F) Reporting will be done according to both trade and classification to include the following: - (i) Job education required - (ii) Job experience required - (iii) Job training credentials - (iv) Number of jobs provided, - (v) Total project work hours, - (vi) Average hourly wage, - (vii) Total number of workers that completed job training, - (viii) Employer paid health insurance provided - (ix) Paid leave - (x) Retirement plan - (i) Targeted hiring strategy - (3) Consistent with the 2018 Funding Guidelines for Agencies that Administer California Climate Investments, Recipients must report on all outcomes resulting from the AHSC Projects.

-Please refer to the "Data Dictionary" tab in the AHSC Jobs Reporting Template for a description of each of the reporting categories listed above.

-Each of these statistics must also be reported according to workers defined as belonging to a Priority Population.

-(3) Consistent with the 2018 Funding Guidelines for Agencies that Administer California Climate Investments, Recipients must report on all outcomes resulting from the AHSC Projects.
 This includes metrics related to AHD, HRI, STI, and TRA Projects.

-Reporting will include the following components and other metrics as requested, for a duration of no more than five (5) years:

-- AHD/HRI Project metrics:

-- o Project operational date

-- o Outcome tracking start date

-- o Housing unit occupancy rate

-- o Income restricted housing unit occupancy rate

-- o Mode share of all residents (i.e., transit, bicycling, walking, driving)

-- o Mode share of Low-income residents

-- o Residents using transit passes

-Deleted: SGC AHSC webpage

-Deleted: AHSC Deleted: SGC

-Deleted: AHSC funding

-Deleted: /

-Deleted: Projects will be selected for outcomes reporting at the discretion of the Council.

-- o Occupancy of commercial space

-- STI and TRA transit Project metrics:

-- o Average daily ridership of transit

-- STI active transportation Project metrics:

-- o Average traffic of bicycle and pedestrian facilities

-- o Days of operational per year

-- (c) At any time during the term of the Standard Agreement, the Department may perform or cause to be performed a financial audit of any and all phases of the Recipient's Project.
+Reporting will include the following components and other metrics as requested, for a duration of no more than five (5) years: - (A) AHD/HRI Project metrics: Project operational date; outcome tracking start date; housing unit occupancy rate; income restricted housing unit occupancy rate; mode share of all residents (i.e., transit, bicycling, walking, driving); mode share of Low-income residents; residents using transit passes; occupancy of commercial space - (B) STI and TRA transit Project metrics: Average daily ridership of transit - (C) STI active transportation Project metrics: Average traffic of bicycle and pedestrian facilities; days of operational per year - (c) At any time during the term of the Standard Agreement, the Department may perform or cause to be performed a financial audit of any and all phases of the Recipient's Project.
 At the Department's request, the Recipient shall provide, at its own expense, a financial audit prepared by a certified public accountant.
-The State of California has the right to review project documents and conduct audits during project implementation and over the project life.

-- (d) Reporting requirements listed in this section are Eligible Costs under Employment

-Benefits and Outcomes Reporting for each Capital Project or Program Cost as described in Section 103.
+The State of California has the right to review project documents and conduct audits during project implementation and over the project life. - (d) Reporting requirements listed in this section are Eligible Costs under Employment Benefits and Outcomes Reporting for each Capital Project or Program Cost as described in Section 103.

-Dolotoda